microsoft/perfview/src/TraceEvent/EventPipe/EventPipeFormat.md

 ### Metadata event encoding

 For event blobs within a MetadataBlock, the payload describes a type of event.
-The payload contains a V1 and V2 field description, V1 of the nettrace format did not support array types (arbritrary number of arguments of the same type) and the V2 field description was added to enable this.
+The payload contains a V1 and V2 field description, versions 1-4 of the file format did not support array types (arbritrary number of arguments of the same type) and the V2 field description was added to enable this.

 The PayloadBytes of such a MetaData definition are: